 Pursuant to the Plan, Products Corporation's Board of Directors has appointed an Administrative Committee, which is responsible for directing the Plan's administrative activities.
-An Investment Committee, also appointed by Products Corporation's Board of Directors, oversees the selection of funds available to Plan participants for investment and reinvestment of the assets in the Plan's trust fund.
+An Investment Committee, also appointed by Products Corporation's Board of Directors, oversees the selection of funds available to Plan participants for investment and reinvestment of the assets in the Plan's trust fund

 At December 31, 2013, the Plan's record-keeper for the Plan's assets was J.P.
 Morgan Retirement Plan Services, LLC ("J.P.
 Morgan RPS").
 Following the August 29, 2014 acquisition of J.P.
-Morgan RPS by Great-West Financial Retirement Plan Services ("Great-West"), under the brand name Empower[TM] Retirement ("Empower"), at December 31, 2015 and 2014 Great-West was the Plan's record-keeper for the Plan's assets.
+Morgan RPS by Great-West Financial Retirement Plan Services ("Great-West"), under the brand name EmpowerTM Retirement ("Empower"), at December 31, 2016 and 2015 Great-West was the Plan's record-keeper for the Plan's assets.
 The acquisition resulted in the continuation of operations in a manner consistent with how it was previously operated under J.P.
 Morgan RPS.
-At December 31, 2015, the Plan's trustee was Great-West Trust Company, LLC ("Great-West Trust").
-At December 31, 2014, the Plan's trustee was J.P.
-Morgan Chase Bank, N.A. ("JPMCB").